funktionale-programmierung/bob2015/2022/clifford.md

 [@benclifford](https://twitter.com/benclifford)

-Most of my professional work has been either with Haskell, and with the High Performance Computing.
+Most of my professional work has been either with Haskell or with High Performance Computing.
 For fun, I program a lot of LEDs.
 I've worked across the world for universities and startups.
 My guilty secret is that I still take a bit of money to program PHP.